Jaland/jaland.github.io/_posts/2021-07-08-mavenarchetype-howto.md

 ---
 layout: post
 title:  "Creating and Using Maven Archetype"
-tags: spring springboot openshift logging
+tags: mvn archetype spring springboot
-category: spring
+category: mvn
 ---

 # Creating a Maven Archetype from an existing project